curriculum vitae for:

 In 1989, I proposed a monolithic industrial data acquisition IC, called the AD1B60, which contained both an 8 bit microcontroller, and a custom ASIC front end chip, together in a single molded plastic gull-wing package.
 I developed the total architecture of the product, and coordinated the development of the ASIC, including seven trips to ADI's Limerick, Ireland facility during the design phase.
 I developed all of the firmware, which included complete linearization, compensation, and scaling of all standard thermocouples and RTD's.
 This product was released and sold to key customers, but ultimately was withdrawn from the market due to package manufacturability problems after I had left ADI.

-In addition to my design activities, I also acted as technical resource for the venture capital arm of Analog Devices, for which I traveled throughout the US, evaluating small start up companies for possible investment by the ADI venture capital group.
+In addition to my design activities, I also acted as technical resource for the venture capital arm of Analog Devices, for which I traveled throughout the US, evaluating small start-up companies for possible investment by the ADI venture capital group.

 EDUCATION